mariembader123/stomt-Shopware-extension/README.md

 ```html
 <div id="stomt_create"></div>
 ```
-1- create a custom model
+1- go to Content>shop pages

-2-add the code to source code
+2-select a page to edit

-3-add position and save
+3-add the html code and save